JasonYuan869/AutoWaifuClaimerV3/README.md

 Regex strings for parsing the Mudae embed was adapted from Znunu's EzMudae module available at https://github.com/Znunu/EzMudae.

 ## License
-Released under GNU GPL 3.
+Released under MIT.
 See `LICENSE` for details.

 ## Disclaimer
 This project was mostly designed as a proof of concept.
 I am not responsible for banned user accounts or salty friends.
 Use at your own risk.